johnhyde/island/16 unkind play.md

 "Right... so... how many things would you say you've lassoed at the same time."

 "Shoot." said the 'cowboy'.
-"By which I mean: an exclamation or interjection, probably a bowdlerized version of the standard interjection refering to excrement.[@ This is sort of written like I'm quoting a dictionary, but I just spat it from the dome.
+"By which I mean: an exclamation or interjection, probably a bowdlerized version of the standard interjection referring to excrement.[@ This is sort of written like I'm quoting a dictionary, but I just spat it from the dome.
 Y'all.]
 In cowboy parlance.
 Yee to the haw!
 Probably, like, I don't know, um, 16?"

 "Really?
 16 at once?" asked Florida, incredulity in his voice.

 "Perhaps I do not understand the nature of the question," said 'Marvinlust', still doing his cowboy voice.
-"But, here: you and your little varmits (in cowboy terms this means critters, and I'm refering to your fine young sons here[$perhaps even...
+"But, here: you and your little varmits (in cowboy terms this means critters, and I'm referring to your fine young sons here[$perhaps even...
 Wright Here?[$no]]) go right ahead and try." he handed them a lasso, and promptly walked off.

 "Whoa!" and "Cooool!" said the boys.